ellecore/ellecore/README.md

 - Fashion and tech are a combo I actually enjoy
 - I travel whenever I can
 - I have a cat
-- Hobbies: Reading, traveling, writing things
+- Hobbies: Reading, traveling, writing things at substack